-Written By: Patrick Brown and Brock Turville, Student-at-Law
+Written By: Patrick Brown

 In 2019, a total of 42 pedestrian fatalities were recorded in Toronto.
 In pedestrian death cases, the Globe and Mail found that more than one-quarter of drivers fled the scene.
 The number of pedestrians injured in collisions is, of course, far higher.
 According to one source, 6 pedestrians are struck by vehicles every day in Toronto.
 Although some political leaders acknowledge Toronto’s road safety crisis and initiatives such as Vision Zero have been voiced, they have largely failed to improve pedestrian safety.